jrka/slclight/data/README.txt

     renaming each one to match its original filename (e.g. ib030.fits).
     These new files have "World Coordinate System" (WCS) information, which allows us to identify stars by RA and Dec.
+    Also download the "axy.fits" files, an rename as e.g. ib030_axy.fits